 - 1. From the View menu, select Map Navigation. - 2.
 In the upper right corner of the Map dialog box, click Edit Maps.
-The Edit Maps dialog box opens. - 3.
+The Edit Maps dialog box opens.
+Maps are sorted alphabetically. - 3.
 Click New Map and then browse for the image file you want to use for the new map (jpg, gif or bmp) and click Open.
 The map is displayed. - 4.
-Name the map: In the left panel under the Map column, highlight the word New Map and type a name to identify the map. - 5.
+The new map is listed with its filename.
+The Edit Maps dialog box focuses on the new map in the list. - 5.
 Click OK.